Unique-Character-Sequence/Unique-Character-Sequence/README.md

 <h3 align="left">Looking for new opportunities:</h3>

-- 🌟 Unemployed and actively seeking new challenges
+- 🌟 Actively seeking new challenges
 - 🚀 Open to frontend development roles
 - 🌍 Ready to contribute and grow in a dynamic team